Thanksgiving Day in Canada: Traditions and Celebrations

 Go on a Thanksgiving Road Trip

-Pile into the car to check out the beautiful fall foliage across the provinces.
-Make stops at farms, vineyards, parks, and small towns along the way.
+Pile into the car to see the beautiful fall foliage across the provinces.
+Along the way, stop at farms, vineyards, parks, and small towns.

 March in a Thanksgiving Parade